Bangkit-B21-CAP0065/Panen.In/README.md

   3. Open an existing project in IDE

-  4. Wait for Gradle to finish build / synchronize build.gradle:app <br />
+  4. Wait for Gradle to finish build / synchronize build.gradle:app
     Notes: This step will install all needed dependencies

   5. Create new emulator (virtual device) or you can use your own device